Our Verdict

 Our Analysis and Test Results

-The Hydro Flask Wide Mouth with Straw earned the top spot this year because it scored in the top tier across the board.
-It wasn't the most insulated, but it was a close second.
-The easy-to-use straw cap made it our favorite bottle to carry around, and the quality materials kept the taste clean.
+While it wasn't the most insulated, it was a close second.
+The easy-to-use straw cap made it our favorite bottle to carry around, and the high-quality materials ensured a clean taste.
 It's virtually leak-proof and fits in our cup holders.
 If you're looking for a bottle to go between the house, office, and gym that will also do well in your pack on a day hike, then read on to learn more.

 Closure